cmtso/mapres/README.md

 The output file `<time>.00000000.sig` contains the EC values for each cell of the ERT mesh, which can then be loaded to a ERT code to run as a forward model.

-Ususally, flow and transport variables are outputted as 3D arrays of size .
+Ususally, flow and transport variables are outputted as 3D arrays.
 Assuming `fcond` and `sat` are variables in 3D array format, they can be converted to 1D arrays using
 ```python
 import numpy as np
 nv = (xnods.shape[0]-1)*(ynods.shape[0]-1)*(znods.shape[0]-1) # number of cells for flow and transport grid